alexrobinett/Signforge-CMS/README.md

 The SignForge application includes the following features:

 - Player Management: Allows users to create and manage player names.
 This is useful if there are multiple screens and each one needs to be assigned a specific name.
 Users can assign messages and playlists to each player.
 - Message Management: Allows users to manage player playlists and create or update messages.
-Users can add text, images, and other media to their messages.
+Users can add text and images to there messages.
 - Asset Management: Allows users to upload images to be used in their digital signage messages.
 Users can upload an image and then use it in their messages.
 - Demo Player: Allows users to see a demo player.
-This is useful if users want to see how their messages will look on their digital signage screens before they actually display them.

 ## Optimizations